When it comes to having an effective kitchen in a restaurant, one of the keys to success is maximizing your space.

 Refrigerators, Coolers, and Freezers, Oh My!

-To maximize your space, you should make sure you have at least one commercial refrigerator, walk-in cooler, and freezer.
+To maximize your space, you should make sure you have at least one commercial refrigerator, walk-in cooler, and ultra freezers.
 This depends on the size of your restaurant and what types of food and beverage you serve.

 Each one should be dedicated to a different storage type.
 For example, you should have a commercial refrigerator for keeping items like ready-to-serve side dishes and beverage items like milk and juice.